 - Neighborhood Identity Projects: Signage and neighborhood entrance beautification, banners, and public art.

-- Leadership Training and Education: Sponsorship of board members or residents to the Leadership Institute, Community Emergency Response Team (CERT), or other training opportunities.
+- Leadership Training and Education: Sponsorship of board members or residents to leadership and training opportunities; for example, Community Emergency Response Team (CERT).

 How To Apply

-Neighborhood Associations interested in participating in the Matching Grant program must complete and sign a Matching Grant Application.
-Mail applications to the City of Kirkland, City Manager's Office, 123 5th Avenue, Kirkland, WA 98033-6189 or FAX applications to (425) 587-3019.
+Neighborhood Associations interested in participating in the Matching Grant program must complete and sign a Matching Grant Application and include a Project Information Sheet for each project.

 Please include the following attachments: